cooleybyte/LinuxStuffonWindows/README.md

 and that program will work on linux on top of windows

-hint: if it says cannot open display. run the runx --desktop --gpu -- mate-session command again and it will work.
+hint: if it says cannot open display. run the runx --desktop --gpu -- mate-session command again and it will work. also if you see a window that says:

+The panel encountered a problem while loading. just click dont delete.
+DO NOT CLICK DELETE